Juanesb230/PYQT-RVIZ/README.md

     roslaunch diferencial 01-diferencial.launch

-When giving enter, the RVIZ must be displayed with the view of the robot as shown in the following figure:
+The RVIZ must be displayed with the view of the robot as shown in the following figure:

 ![RVIZ Robot](images/rviz_robot.png)